 Building a sustainable future.
 One glorious oyster at a time.

-We believe in a future where food does a better job at feeding us.
-We want what we eat to make us healthier.
-And we think our food should help make our environment something we can enjoy for a very long time.
+We believe in a future where food does a better job of feeding us.
+We want what we eat to make us -- and our planet, healthier.

 They're not just delicious, they're hard workers, too.

 Oysters are natural ocean cleaners, filtering nitrogen from 25-50 gallons of seawater every day.
 According to the Journal of Science, excess nitrogen “depletes essential oxygen levels in the water which has significant effects on climate, food production, and ecosystems all over the world.”
 The nitrogen in our oceans is now 50% above normal levels.

 When you pry open an oyster, you're making a responsible choice.

 Our Earth is getting crowded.
 In fact, we could reach nine billion people by 2050 and that’s a lot of people for our planet to feed.
 Not to mention, climate change, acidification and overfishing are taxing our ocean’s natural stability.
 The good news: oyster farming is completely sustainable (also highly regulated to assure you’re eating oysters from clean bodies of water).
 No antibiotics, no depleting the sea stock to feed these creatures.
 And to top it all off, oysters support our ocean’s ecosystems.
 It goes something like this: eat oysters, support oyster farms, save the oceans.
 Pretty great, right?

 It's kind of like enjoying a tasty supplement from the sea.